Home (Michael Bublé song): Release

 "Home" was the second single released from It's Time on March 28, 2005.
 It was Bublé's first single released in the United Kingdom.
 The single was a hit, topping the Billboard Adult Contemporary chart in the United States while peaking at number 31 in the United Kingdom.
 The release was accompanied by a music video, directed by Noble Jones, who had previously filmed the video for "Feeling Good".
 The song was also used in the film The Wedding Date.

 Subsequently, two cover versions of the song have also been released as singles by other artists.
 The first of these was recorded by Irish boyband Westlife, whose version was a top ten hit in several European countries.
 American country music singer Blake Shelton also released his version in early 2008, which reached the top of the American country singles charts.
 In December 2011, Bublé performed a duet version of the song with English singer-songwriter Gary Barlow, whilst also performing Barlow's "Rule the World".
-The performance gained great reception from fans, when it began trending worldwide on Twitter.
 Soon after, a petition was set up for the collaboration to be made available for digital download, to challenge for the United Kingdom Christmas Number One spot.
 On Bublé's 2012 Christmas television special "Michael Bublé: Home for the Holidays", he and Blake Shelton sang a duet version with lyrics reworked for the Christmas season; this version previously appeared on Shelton's holiday album, Cheers, It's Christmas.
+In 2023, Bublé performed another duet cover version of the song with Cher on her Christmas album, Christmas.